If you would like to add to Trimingham’s website by contributing anything relating to the village, please contact us at: email@example.com

 Trimingham is in one sense the sea-view capital of the entire Norfolk coast-line, as its almost uniquely elevated position brings glimpse after glimpse of spectacular vistas across the water.
 Distant turbines, oil-rigs, a constant traffic of huge sea-going vessels dot the horizon in miniature, framed by the ever-changing colours of the ocean.

-Overlooked for many years by tourists heading for the more well known salt-marshes of North-West Norfolk, Trimingham’s popularity as a second-home and holiday destination is on the increase, while securing a grant from the Big Lottery has significantly enhanced the community’s fortunes by enabling the village to embark on a major building project: a much larger, state-of-the-art Village Hall is currently taking shape at the western end of the coast road.
+Overlooked for many years by tourists heading for the more well known salt-marshes of North-West Norfolk, Trimingham’s popularity as a second-home and holiday destination is on the increase.
+In addition, securing a grant from the Big Lottery has significantly enhanced the community’s fortunes by enabling the village to embark on a major building project: a new state-of-the-art Village Hall is currently taking shape at its western end.

 As a community, Trimingham is entering an age of revival, stemming from its deep roots in the maritime past and from the prospect of an exciting future.